- Assessing Your Needs

 - Making the Improvements

 - Statement on COVID-19

-Home performance is a science-based approach to assessing your home as a whole and making strategic upgrades that improve building comfort, efficiency and health.
+Home performance is a science-based approach to assessing your home as a system to make strategic upgrades that improve building comfort, energy efficiency, and health.
 Improving your home’s performance offers both short- and long-term benefits.
-An efficient home is more comfortable—warmer in the winter and cooler in the summer.
-According to ENERGY STAR, improving your home’s performance also provides an almost immediate return with as much as 20% energy savings.
-Over time, that 20% can add up to big money savings.
-Energy conservation also benefits our environment with lower carbon emissions.
-Added comfort, money saved and improved environment combine to make improving home performance a wise investment.
+An efficient home is more comfortable, warmer in the winter and cooler in the summer, and is healthier, by reducing the amount of dirty air that enters your home through cracks in the crawlspace and attic.
+According to ENERGY STAR, improving your home’s performance provides an almost immediate return with as much as 20% savings on energy costs.
+Over time, that 20% adds up to big money savings.
+Reducing your energy usage not only helps your wallet but helps the environment by reducing greenhouse gas emissions and your carbon footprint.
+Added comfort, money saved, and improved environment combine to make improving your home’s performance a wise investment.

-Energy Reduction Specialists of NC begin the process of diagnosising and improving your home with a comprehensive energy assessment, also called an energy audit.
-From roofline to crawlspace, the energy assessment helps us to pinpoint where air leakage could be draining energy dollars and stealing comfort.
-Many homeowners don’t realize that when all the gaps, cracks and holes in the average home exterior shell are added up, the air leakage is like leaving a window open all day, every day.
+Energy Reduction Specialists of NC begin the process of diagnosing and improving your home with a comprehensive energy assessment, also called an energy audit.
+From roofline to crawlspace, the energy assessment helps us to mainly identify points of air leakage, as well as other problems like missing insulation, water damage, and poor indoor air quality, so we can pinpoint the biggest problem areas in your home.
+Many homeowners don’t realize all the tiny gaps and holes around windows, doors, chimneys, plumbing and electrical fixtures, and many others add up to air leakage that is equivalent to leaving a window open 24/7!

-Once the energy audit is completed and our specialist has inspected the home for problem areas, we can review the next steps to improve home performance, efficiency and comfort.
-Energy Reduction Specialists of NC will help you to prioritize the steps to improve home efficiency and comfort, and save money!
+Once the energy audit is complete and our specialist has inspected the home for problem areas, we can review the next steps to improve home performance, energy efficiency, and comfort.
+Energy Reduction Specialists of NC will help you to prioritize the steps to improve your home’s efficiency and comfort and save you money!